 Where there are national requirements for impact assessments, which are adequate for meeting this Criterion (identified by the NTG), these shall be followed.
-Where there are no national requirements, auditors shall verify whether an adequate process has been followed (for instance "The Equator Principles' Social and Environmental Assessment Procedure".
+Where there are no national requirements, auditors shall verify whether an adequate process has been followed (for instance "Assessment of Aspects and Impacts according to ISO 14.001").